evanshortiss/rhmap-mobile-monitor/README.md

     * start a `http-server` thats serves the app on http://localhost:8080
     * run the TypeScript watcher so if any files are changed they get recompiled
     * run the `browserify` watcher (`watchify`) so it regenerates our bundle when the TypeScript watcher updates JavaScript files

+The entry point for the application is `index.tsx` - in here you'll find the code tha performs an initial `React.render` call and starts our application.
+You can follow the tree of `React.Components` from there to see the appliaction structure.

 ### Adding new Dependencies
 If you add a new dependency that you plan to `require` or `import` in a